Sig Jakucki: Pitching style, alcohol issues, and combativeness

 Jakucki, a right-hander, was listed as 6 ft 2 in tall and 198 lb.
 His fastball helped him make the Browns roster in 1944.
 Though he struggled with controlling his pitches early in his career, Garver observed in 1946 that he had "good control" when sober.
 Possessing a durable arm, it did not take Jakucki long to get ready for games.

-He was well known for his penchant for alcohol.
+Jakucki was well known for his penchant for alcohol.
 Browns teammate Denny Galehouse stopped short of calling him an alcoholic but admitted that Jakucki "drank a lot"; Garver said that "he had a problem with alcohol."
-Once, when the Browns were in Boston, he threw up on the mound.
+Once, when the Browns were in Boston, Jakucki threw up on the mound.
 "I went in and got a glass of water in the clubhouse and came back out and finished the game," he recalled, pointing out that St. Louis still won.

-He was also known for his combativeness.
-"Jakucki used to spit on your shoes and dare you to do something about it," said teammate Joe Schultz Jr. While Jakucki and teammate Ellis Clary were drinking at a Manhattan bar one night, a gangster pulled a gun on the pitcher.
+Jakucki was also known for his combativeness.
+"Jakucki used to spit on your shoes and dare you to do something about it," said teammate Joe Schultz Jr. While he and teammate Ellis Clary were drinking at a Manhattan bar one night, a gangster pulled a gun on the pitcher.
 Taking it away from him, Jakucki knocked him out.
 "He was like Al Capone rolling around at night," Clary described the pitcher.
-Garver and opposing player Jimmy Outlaw both observed that Jakucki would fight at anytime.
+Garver and opposing player Jimmy Outlaw both observed that Jakucki would fight at any time.
 He tormented teammate Pete Gray, who had only one arm.
 One day, the two got into an argument, and Jakucki challenged Gray to a fight, holding one arm behind his back.
 However, he denied actually going through with the fight, saying "I wouldn't fight anyone who only had one arm."